Code-Institute-Submissions/DentalCare/README.md

 3. Present a depth of available services comprehensive enought of to address short, medium and long term needs from a dental practice.
 4. Be consistent with visual feedback across the site indicating mouseover/cursor behaviour.
 5. Make sure icons that are matched well to site specific pages.
-6. Provide reassurance that they are making the right choice in leaving contact details in order to join by reviewing tetsimonials from existing customers.
+6. Provide reassurance that they are making the right choice in leaving contact details in order to join by reviewing testimonials from existing customers.
 7. Be professional in my presentation of information.

 #### As well as the above, for existing customers I am aiming to: